A Common Plastic Comes Under Scrutiny

 BPA ends up in foods and beverages because it leaks from containers and can linings.
 Certain foods, as well as heat, appear to speed up this leaking, the NIEHS says.

 A number of studies suggest a link between BPA exposure at a young age and certain health problems.
 Animal studies have shown that BPA at levels typical in the environment acts like estrogen on breast, ovarian, and prostate tissue.
-Some researchers point to a possible connection between BPA and obesity, diabetes, and cardiovascular disease.
+Some researchers point to a possible connection between BPA and obesity, diabetes, and heart disease.

 Based on a review of the published studies, the NIEHS says it has "some concern" about the health effects of BPA on fetuses, infants, and young children.
 BPA does not appear to cause birth defects, but it may cause neural and behavioral effects, it says.
-Adults who are not exposed to BPA at work do not appear to be at risk for reproductive system problems.
+Adults who are not exposed to BPA at work don't appear to be at risk for reproductive system problems.

 The study results are based on animal research.
-This may be difficult to apply to people, the NIEHS says, but the possibility that BPA may change human development must be considered.
+This may be hard to apply to people, the NIEHS says, but the possibility that BPA may change human development must be considered.
 More research is needed to measure the effects of exposure on human health.

 What can you do to lower BPA exposure?